orthanc-mirrors/orthanc-book/Sphinx/source/plugins/housekeeper.rst

 * when changing the ``IngestTranscoding`` configuration
 * to remove unnecessary attachments like the ``dicom-as-json`` that were used in Orthanc prior to 1.9.1.
+* when upgrading the :ref:`DICOMweb plugin <dicomweb>` from 1.14 to a later version.

 Note that these housekeeping operations are not mandatory.
 Orthanc will continue to work without these cleanups.
 However, running the plugin